Sonakshi Babbar | November 2020

 "We were already as cloud-based as possible," Baxter says.
 "We wanted a working environment where we'd be able to work from anywhere in the world and have the same user experience as if we were sitting in the office."

-She points out that the transition was not a simple switch and required intense collaboration between IQ Accountants and its IT providers for over five years to achieve the desired results.
+She says the transition was not a simple switch and required an intense collaboration between IQ Accountants and its IT providers for more than five years.

 "It turns out we were getting COVID-19-ready and didn't know it," Baxter says.